Nysa, Poland: Medieval period

+Modern period

+In the 16th century it was a Polish printing center.

 During the Thirty Years' War (1618–1648) Nysa was besieged three times.
 It was plundered by the Saxons and Swedes.
 Polish prince (and later King) Władysław IV Vasa (r.
 1632–1648) visited the town several times between 1619 and 1638.
-In 1624 the Kolegium Carolinum Neisse (today's I Liceum Ogólnokształcące), one of the most renowned schools of Silesia, was established as a Jesuit college.
+In 1624 the Kolegium Carolinum Neisse (today the Allgemeinbildende Lyzeum John III Sobieski), one of the most renowned schools of Silesia, was established as a Jesuit college.
 Polish King Michał Korybut Wiśniowiecki and Polish prince James Louis Sobieski both attended this school.

 During the First Silesian War (War of the Austrian Succession), in 1741, Nysa was besieged and captured by Prussians, King Frederick II of Prussia laid the foundations of its modern fortifications.
 In 1758, during the Seven Years' War, it was besieged by the Austrians.
 On 25 August 1769 it was the site of a meeting between Frederick II and Emperor Joseph II, co-regent in the Habsburg monarchy of Austria.
+Gilbert du Motier, Marquis de Lafayette, officer of the American Revolutionary War and French Revolution and co-author of the Declaration of the Rights of Man and of the Citizen, was imprisoned in the town by the Prussians in 1794.

 During the Napoleonic Wars Neisse was taken by the French in 1807.
 It retained its mostly Catholic character within the predominantly Protestant province of Silesia in the Kingdom of Prussia.
 Because of its many churches from the Gothic and Baroque periods the town was nicknamed "the Silesian Rome".
 In 1816–1911, the town was the seat of the Neisse District, after which it became an independent city.
+During the Second Schleswig War of 1864, Prussians held Danish prisoners of war in the town, who built a road named Aleja Duńczyków ("Avenue of the Danes"), which is commemorated by a memorial stone.
+During the Franco-Prussian War of 1870–1871 some 18,000 French POWs were brought to the town, however, 5,000 were soon relocated elsewhere.
 According to the Prussian census of 1910, the city of Neisse had a population of 25,938, of whom around 95% spoke German, 4% spoke Polish and 1% were bilingual.